guikarai/PE-LinuxONE/index.md

   /dev/dasdc1      lvm2 ---  10.00g 10.00g
   /dev/dasdd1 vg01 lvm2 a--  10.00g     0
 ```

+**Note:** There is one physical volume which is not yet part of any volume group.
+This is the disk we'll use with cryptsetup.
+In this example, this device is /dev/dasdc1.
+Yours may be different.

 #### 2.2.
 Initial volume group assessment
 ```
 root@crypt06:~# vgs